General and late night code of practice

 Late night trading code of practice

-The late night trading code of practice (late night code) applies to venues that trade past 12.00 am.
+The late night trading code of practice applies to venues that trade past 2.00 am and prohibits the entry or re-entry of patrons onto licensed premises after 3.00 am.

 - drink marshals

-- restrictions of the supply of beverages that promote rapid/excessive consumption
+- restrictions of the supply of beverages that promote rapid or excessive consumption

 - restrictions on the use of glassware